amengel/amengel.github.io/research.md

          author: "Krosnick, J. A., Stark, T. H. & Scott, A. L. Eds."

 working:
-       - title:   "Limits to Agenda Setting?
-The Case of Public Concern with Race"
+       - title:   "Validating Whites’ Reactions to the “Racial Shift” (with Nicole Huffman and Veronica Oelerich)
        - title:   "Raising the Future: Race and the Politics of Child-Rearing (in progress book manuscript with Allison Anoll and Mackenzie Israel-Trummel)"